vantibyte/docs/en/video/index.md

 | 1920 x 1080 | 30  | 4500           |
 | 1280 x 720  | 60  | 4500           |
 | 1280 x 720  | 30  | 3000           |

+Additionally, if you are using our synchronised playback you should ensure that your keyframe interval is set to 2 seconds.
+Not doing so will result in viewers with less reliable internet connections seeing buffering and interruptions.